AriFordsham/GHCWiki/working-conventions/git-lab-spj.md

   - An *owner*, who is either a group or a user. **Question**: exactly one owner?
     A project can accept merge requests.

-- **Groups.**.

-  - Groups can nest.
-For example [ GHC packages group](https://gitlab.haskell.org/ghc/packages) is a sub-group of the [ GHC group](https://gitlab.haskell.org/ghc)

 - **Users.**

   - A user can be a *member* of (a) groups and (b) projects.
-  - There are a few flavours of membership ("reporter", "developer", "maintainer", and

-"owner") which all imply different sets of permissions, [ documented here](https://docs.gitlab.com/ee/user/permissions.html).
+  - There are a few flavours of membership ("reporter", "developer", "maintainer", and "owner") which all imply different sets of permissions, [ documented here](https://docs.gitlab.com/ee/user/permissions.html).

 # GitLab notes